Registered clubs are owned by their members. They exist to deliver a wide range of benefits to their members and the wider community.

 Licensee and Advanced Licensee training (LT and ALT)

-The Licensee and Advanced Licensee training courses are for licensees, approved managers and club secretaries, as you have greater responsibilities and obligations under the NSW liquor laws.
-The training helps to better prepare you for the challenges of operating a licensed business, while ensuring a vibrant and safe hospitality scene.
+The Licensee and Advanced Licensee training courses are for licensees, approved managers and club secretaries, as they have greater responsibilities and obligations under the NSW liquor laws.
+The training helps to better prepare senior managers for the challenges of operating a licensed business, while ensuring a vibrant and safe hospitality scene.

 Senior club roles